May 25, 2023

 Weighing up whether the remuneration is worth the costs to your time and potential risks liabilities of the role is of vital importance.

 Our aim is to provide you with the basic information regarding the compensation provided to estate executors in British Columbia.
 Hopefully, it will equip you with the fundamental background you need to proceed with making your decision.

-The Trustee Act, RSBC 1996, c.464 states that the maximum compensation of executors of an estate is 5% of the gross aggregate value of the estate.
+The Trustee Act, RSBC 1996, c.464 section 88 states that the maximum compensation of executors of an estate is 5% of the gross aggregate value of the estate.
 This compensation is to cover the time and effort an individual spends on the probate and estate settlement process.

 In circumstances where the estate executor must manage assets on an ongoing basis, the Trustee Act states that they're entitled to a maximum of 0.4% of the average market value of assets managed on a yearly basis.

 These provisions do not apply if the testator has explicitly stated a fixed fee for the executor in the will.
-If the will does not explicitly mention a fixed compensation, the beneficiaries may decide on appropriate compensation.
+If the will does not expressly mention a fixed compensation, the beneficiaries may decide on appropriate compensation.
 If the beneficiary cannot agree for any reason, the compensation will be decided by the probate court.

 The criteria that are used by the court to determine the appropriate remuneration for the estate executor have been settled law for more than 100 years.
 These criteria are as follows:

 ClearEstate can help.
 We are estate professionals specializing in estate settlement in BC with decades of experience in estate administration.
 We can guide you through the entire probate process, and help you get your peace of mind back.
 Schedule a free, no-obligation 30-minute consultation today!